Linux4Hope/config_script/README.md

 About
 ======

-This folder provides scripts that are intended to run after installing the OS on the computer.
+This repository provides scripts that are intended to run after installing the OS on the computer.

 Instructions